DanielHzp/CommonBizAutomationSyntax/README.md

 # Business Rules Syntax

-This is a repository of commonly used classes, methods, functions and objects in business rules of processes automated with Bizagi Studio.
-Sample syntax is provided for multiple purposes and needs.
+This is a repository of commonly used syntax (classes, methods, functions and objects) in business rules of process workflows automated with Bizagi Expression Language (BEL).
+Sample syntax is provided for multiple purposes and functionalities logic.

 ## Usage